bokeh/bokeh/sphinx/source/docs/dev_guide/testing.rst

     py.test -m unit

-Note that this excludes unit tests that require Selenium.
-To execute those as well, run the command:
+Note that this includes unit tests that require Selenium to be installed.
+To exclude those unit tests, you can run the command:

 .. code-block:: sh

-    py.test -m "unit or selenium"
+    py.test -m "unit and not selenium"

 To run just the BokehJS unit tests, execute: